Hyperion – 381 Feet

 Icarus- 371 Feet

 Icarus in Redwood National Park is a big tree with a spike top, much like the Daedalus redwood which grows in the same general area.
-Although both trees are on steep hillsides above the same creek their trunks look quite different.
-I choose not to show pictures of Icarus and Daedalus (363 feet) so am showing a hillside with spike top redwoods along Redwood Creek instead.
+This is a slice of the Icarus trunk.

 Federation Giant also known a Laurelin – about 371 Feet